Click to visit the PARM website

 Building their resilience is key to food security and improvement of the livelihoods of these farming champions.

-After the success of PARM Art Challenge, the Platform for Agricultural Risk Management (PARM) is launching the global campaign “PARM Stories Challenge” with media professionals, as part of the celebration of the #WorldFoodDay and the International #RuralWomenDay.
+After the success of PARM Art Challenge, the Platform for Agricultural Risk Management (PARM) launched the global campaign “PARM Stories Challenge” with media professionals, as part of the celebration of the #WorldFoodDay and the International #RuralWomenDay.

-The challenge consists in producing a high-quality video story that portrays
+The challenge consisted in producing a high-quality video story that portrays

 rural farmers’ self-resilience to agricultural risks and showcases how this could be strengthened in order to increase their productivity and sustainable agri-food systems, contributing to the achievement of sustainable development goals 1, 2, 5, and 15.